bogzbonny/yeehaw/_TODO.md

+01. tab key not working to go between widgets in pane_scrollable_test (nor escape?) - works for scrollablepane now, but not for pane_with_scrollbars

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^  DONE  ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+01. support taffy as a layout structure.
+     - Taffy low-level API (MUST use master branch)
+     - I THINK it only makes sense to only use taffy optionally within an element and keep using the Dynamic-Location.
+There is a lot of weird stuff that enforcing taffy globally makes us do.
+        - [DONE] If we are to integrate in to a new Location type which can be either DynLocationSet or TafLocation then we would need to somehow either remove the Cache on Clone or have the Cache be in a Rc<RefCel<>> (wierd)
+        - [DONE] first would need to refactor ZIndex to work in opposite order of current workings
+        - Integrate TafLocation as an Option on Pane?
+ParentPane?
+          - Have the TafLocation Simply change the DynLocation (fixed) every time it changes or there is a resize.
+     - model after the partial owned model https://github.com/DioxusLabs/taffy/blob/main/examples/custom_tree_owned_partial.rs
+     MISC NOTES
+       - use the taffy high level API
+          - taffy recompute logic to take place in the drawing function
+          - track the last size, only recompute the taffy tree on size changes OR taffy style change event (create a new EventResponse Type)
+             - this response type would effect a "dirty" flag which would exist at the cui level.
+          - each element would have a taffy type which is taffy::Style and taffy::Layout.
+The layout would get recomputed and set after each taffy tree computation.
+          - each element organizer would need to have a helper function for helping to compute the taffy tree such that it could be called into to add leaf nodes ect.
+        - would need to mimic some form of the "plus" function for the Taffy Style.
+          - IMPOSSIBLE needs things to just be wrapped in further containers
+          - this becomes annoying for things like grouped widgets (textbox with scrollbar...
+OR anything with labels). which will then need a wrapped into a parent pane and have the events propogated downward.
+             - the grouping of widgets would then need to fulfill the Widget interface and act like one.
+        - How would this even work for something like a menu?
+          - menu bar has a position (arbitrary).
+          - next menu expansion would need to have a position of that original arbitrary position + some offset
+             - could make the whole menu a parent pane, BUT then it would introduce a bunch of empty transparent space which would be awkward to then propogate the events downward from.
+             - Maybe could work if there was a "flatten" the tree for locations
+               - each sub-item would be a leaf of the menu-bar however a final location would be flattened down such that it was not a sub-item of the menu-bar but of the same parent the menu-bar has

 01. translate tabs
      - just use buttons as the tabs?!
+       - maybe not for tab dragging?
+         - have a few buttons that live after the tabs (for the a + button for instance)
      - button click should have the button as an input such that it can change colour when selected